Skip to content

 Existentialism: in a nutshell.

-It deeply examines the fundamental questions of life, meaning, and the individual’s freedom to choose their own path.
+It critically examines the fundamental questions of life, meaning, and individual’s freedom to choose their own path and create some form of “Why” we live.

-I want to further explore the origins of existentialism, the role of philosophical writers in its prevalence, and especially focus on the profound impact of Jean-Paul Sartre on its development and proliferation.
+I want to further explore the origins of existentialism, the role of philosophical writers in its prevalence, and especially focus on the profound impact of one key figure on its development and proliferation.

 The Origins of Existentialism

-Existentialism, as a distinct philosophical movement, began to take shape in the late 19th and early 20th centuries.
+Existentialism, as a distinct philosophical movement, began to take shape in the late 19th and developed fully in the early 20th centuries.

 While it is challenging to pinpoint an exact founding moment, several key figures contributed to its development throughout the ages.